karankant/sys6018-competition-revenue-prediction/README.md

 * It contains the data loading, cleaning (filling legit NAs), and imputation of missing data
 * It also contains exploratory data analysis
-* To eliminate bias, we normalized all the variables
 * We extracted some seasonal variables from the date as well
 * The statistical methods were selected based on Assignment guidelines (OLS, Random Forest, and Spline)
+* We decided variables to be used in OLS based on forward selection techniques
-* We decided knots based on two methods - n spaced equal intervals and quartile separation
+* For spline, We decided knots based on two methods - n spaced equal intervals and x quartile separation
 * Cross Validation (k-fold) for all to decide the version of best fit model

 ## OUTPUT